 The Calibration unit consists in an integrating sphere with a 50mm diameter output port, providing a flat field to SPIFFI.
 In normal operations, a shutter closes the sphere.
-The integrating sphere provides also two fiber ports.
-One fiber will be guided from the sphere to the Linear Unit Focal Plane, the other to the LGS trombone for WFS calibration.
+The integrating sphere provides one fiber port, which is guided from the sphere to the Linear Unit Focal Plane.